vuxcode/pr1-project-feliciaalice/bug-list.md

 # Bug List

 1. Started out wanting to create a quiz where the user could pick from many different choices, that would include many more functions.
 Figured out a program like that would be too complicated for my skill level, so I chose to focus the quiz on only one study field, and one "startQuiz" function.
 Then a function for every "step" of the quiz.
+Ended up doing functions for each field, but not in the same way I first had in mind.

 2. Had to figure out how to properly get the quiz to be displayed in the "quiz container".
 Solution: document.getElementById('quiz-container') to display the quiz/options/answers etc.